 Mariposa Wastewater Treatment Facility – In 2016, Lozeau Drury represented Friends of Mariposa Creek and Sarah Windsor in a Clean Water Act action seeking to reduce pollution emanating from Mariposa County’s Wastewater Treatment Facility.
 The matter resulted in a Consent Decree that will require the Mariposa Public Utility District to upgrade its facility to include tertiary treatment.

-Proposition 65 Cases – In 2013 and 2014, Lozeau Drury maintains an active docket of enforcement actions under Proposition 65, California’s toxic exposure warning law.
-Current cases are on behalf of Environmental Research Center, As You Sow, and Global Community Monitors.
-Several As You Sow cases are addressing dangerous exposures to ethylbenzene from various spray varnish products.
-Cases for ERC are focused on nutrition drinks that contain alarming levels of lead.
+Proposition 65 Cases – In 2013 and 2014, Lozeau Drury maintained an active docket of enforcement actions under Proposition 65, California’s toxic exposure warning law.
+Cases are on behalf of Environmental Research Center, As You Sow, and Global Community Monitors.
+Several As You Sow cases addressed dangerous exposures to ethylbenzene from various spray varnish products.
+Cases for ERC focused on nutrition drinks that contain alarming levels of lead.

-Protecting the Desert – On behalf of Public Employees For Environmental Responsibility and the Desert Protective Council, on May 21 2013, Lozeau Drury has filed a case against the California Parks Department and the Ocotillo State Vehicular Recreation Area.
-The case alleges that the Department and SVRA abused their discretion by ignoring their duties to maintain off-road vehicle open riding areas in the Park and protect cultural resources in those areas.
-Lozeau Drury successfully fought off two motions to dismiss the case and is now engaged in discovery.
+Protecting the Desert – On behalf of Public Employees For Environmental Responsibility and the Desert Protective Council, on May 21 2013, Lozeau Drury filed a case against the California Parks Department and the Ocotillo State Vehicular Recreation Area.
+The case alleged that the Department and SVRA abused their discretion by ignoring their duties to maintain off-road vehicle open riding areas in the Park and protect cultural resources in those areas.
+Lozeau Drury successfully fought off two motions to dismiss the case.
 Read the Amended Petition

-Protecting the Desert Even More – In 2013 and 2014, Lozeau Drury has filed numerous comments on power generation projects throughout the desert lands of southern California.
-A “solar” rush is underway throughout southern California, where numerous solar projects covering tens of thousands of acres of desert lands and farmlands are being constructed or awaiting permits.
-Lozeau Drury has been making sure that these project’s consider their adverse effects on wildlife habitat, bird collisions, serious particulate matter pollution during construction, and, in a number of cases, farmland conversions.
-Lozeau Drury is handling comments on several proposed wind turbine projects, which pose serious threats to raptors from collisions.
-Our clients include various locals of the Laborers International Union of North America as well as the Desert Protective Council.
+Protecting the Desert Even More – In 2013 and 2014, Lozeau Drury filed numerous comments on power generation projects throughout the desert lands of southern California.
+A “solar” rush was underway throughout southern California, where numerous solar projects covering tens of thousands of acres of desert lands and farmlands were being constructed or awaiting permits.
+Lozeau Drury made sure that these project’s considered their adverse effects on wildlife habitat, bird collisions, serious particulate matter pollution during construction, and, in a number of cases, farmland conversions.
+Lozeau Drury handled comments on several proposed wind turbine projects, which posed serious threats to raptors from collisions.
+Clients included various locals of the Laborers International Union of North America as well as the Desert Protective Council.

-read the court decision2012: October 10, 2012, Lozeau Drury obtained a unanimous decision from the Ninth Circuit Court of Appeal overturning the Nevada District Court and ruling that the Tahoe Regional Planning Agency (TRPA) had violated its own code of ordinance in approving a proposed residential development near Stateline, Nevada.
-The case involved TRPA’s limitations on hard ground coverage, one of the key tools enacted long ago by TRPA to protect Lake Tahoe’s world-reknowned clarity.
+On October 10, 2012, Lozeau Drury obtained a unanimous decision from the Ninth Circuit Court of Appeal overturning the Nevada District Court and ruling that the Tahoe Regional Planning Agency (TRPA) had violated its own code of ordinance in approving a proposed residential development near Stateline, Nevada.
+The case involved TRPA’s limitations on hard ground coverage, one of the key tools enacted long ago by TRPA to protect Lake Tahoe’s world-renowned clarity.
 The case found that TRPA failed to substantiate its findings that the Project’s driveway was a public facility warranting additional coverage under the rules…. read decision

 read the brief